hamalainenilmari/computer-graphics/assignment2/README.txt

 # Are there any known problems/bugs remaining in your code?

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)

+I am not sure if the subdivision works correctly because the new triangles are not as smooth as in the reference.exe.
+I understand that doing extras makes the objects match the reference more, but some pictures of how the objects should look like after correctly implementing only the requirements would have been helpful.

 # Did you collaborate with anyone in the class?